 Andrew says, “When hair matures it becomes a lot more fragile and likely to break.
 My Vita-Revive Age-Defying Tong is designed with a range of 11 temperature settings to care for the most delicate hair as well as the most challenging.”

 I didn’t try this product as my hair is too long and I have too much to tong all over.
-The only time I would tong my hair is when I’m going to event and I would just tong a few sections to add body.
-On the evening of the event a model had styled her hair by herself utilising the tongs to brilliant effect, and she commented how easy they were to use.
+The only time I would tong my hair is when I’m going to an event and I would just tong a few sections to add body.
+On the evening of the event, a model had styled her hair by herself utilising the tongs to brilliant effect, and she commented how easy they were to use.
 Her hair looked as though it had been professionally styled!

 Whilst on the subject of hair styling, I must ask: has anyone tried the Dyson Hairdryer?
 I’m desperate to but I just can’t justify spending that much money on a hairdryer.
 Especially when I’ve just discovered Andrew Barton’s one at a tenth of the price!